openstack-archive/sahara/doc/source/userdoc/plugins.rst

          }
      }
  }
- openstack plugin update vanilla update_configs.json
+ openstack dataprocessing plugin update vanilla update_configs.json

 Additionally, specific versions can be disabled by the following command: